microsoft/MixedReality-GraphicsTools-Unreal/Docs/Lighting.md

 ![Lighting](Images/FeatureCards/Lighting.png)

 > [!NOTE]
 > To improve fill rate performance on HoloLens 2 it is recommended to use the simplest materials possible (such as an unlit material).
 If lighting is required for your material then the `MF_GTDefaultLit` material function is preferred over Unreal's default mobile lighting.
+Using the `MF_GTDefaultLit` material function can remove roughly 35 pixel shader instructions from a similar default lit mobile material.
 To quickly create lit materials you may also make [material instances](https://docs.unrealengine.com/en-US/RenderingAndGraphics/Materials/MaterialInstances/index.html) that utilize the `M_GTDefaultLit` material as a parent material.

 ## Example levels